ieadoboe/ai-code-autocompletion/README.md

 ## Project Overview

 Code autocompletion tools have revolutionized software development by predicting and suggesting code as developers type.
-This project aims to fine-tune a pre-trained Large Language Model (LLM) to complete Python code snippets based on function signatures and docstrings.
-The model is trained on Python functions from the Code_Search_Net dataset.
+The growing insurgence of GitHub Copilot and Cursor Tab, a code autocomplete project was simply a must-try for me.
+This project aims to fine-tune a pre-trained Large Language Model (LLM) to complete Python code snippets based on function signatures, docstrings and the function itself.
+The model is trained on Python functions from the `Code_Search_Net` dataset.

 ## Features

-- Uses the Salesforce/codegen-350M-mono model as a base
+- Uses the [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) model as a base model (from `huggingface`)
-- Implements Parameter-Efficient Fine-Tuning (PEFT) with Low-Rank Adaptation (LoRA)
+- Implements Parameter-Efficient Fine-Tuning (PEFT) with Low-Rank Adaptation (LoRA) to reduce trainable parameters
 - Training and evaluation pipeline for code completion
-- Example generation functionality
+- Tested with some example generation functionality

 ## Technical Implementation

 The project includes:

-1. Data preparation from the Code_Search_Net dataset
+1. Data preparation from the `Code_Search_Net` dataset
 2. Tokenization optimized for code
 3. Parameter-Efficient Fine-Tuning with LoRA
 4. Training and evaluation pipeline